-Tues @ 5:00 pm Rally 2/Competitive Obedience starting January 24
+Tues @ 6:30 pm Novice Rally starting May 9th

 This six week class is designed to get you and your dog ready for the conformation ring.
 Topics include stacking, gaiting, desensitization of your dog to judge's examinations, handler etiquette, getting an upbeat look from your dog's ring performance, and strategies to emphasize your dog's best attributes.
 Ring gating is used to set up a space to introduce you and your dog to the proportions you need to work in.
 The class will include both work outdoors on grass and indoors on matting.

 Tues @ 8:00 pm starts